Defiant Hongkongers Commemorate Tiananmen Square Massacre Despite Ban

 “The problem is, like in 1989, we are facing the same brutal regime,” says Lee, the Hong Kong vigil organizer.

-Despite this year’s ban on the gathering, many Hongkongers still found subtle ways to mark the anniversary.
+Despite this year’s ban on the gathering, some Hongkongers still found other ways to mark the anniversary.
 Candles were lit in apartment windows, while smaller events, like readings and church services, were planned across the city.

 Jeffrey Wasserstrom, historian and author of Vigil: Hong Kong on the Brink, told TIME that it is possible to imagine a future for the city in which there are no more officially approved large-scale vigils on June 4.